Hurricane Resource Page! Helpful links and supports.

 • Halloween pajamas: Let’s face it, costumes are ITCHY!
 If your child insists on a costume instead of comfort, there may be a point in the night where they become overstimulated by tactile issues and decide they want it OFF.
 This can often happen in the middle of an event, or it can happen when your other children are not ready to call it a night.
 Halloween PJs can be a quick change in the car and ensure the night’s festivities can continue in comfort.
 Another perk is that the bedtime struggle is lessened a little as they are already in nighttime attire!

 • Headphones or earplugs: When sound gets too loud, pull those headphones out of the bag and pop them over the ears to reduce the frustration with the noise around them.
-Some children don’t like the attention headphones can bring so ear plugs are a great option that masks their noise sensitivity while allowing them to enjoy their surroundings.
+Some children don’t like the attention headphones can bring so ear plugs are a great option that masks their noise sensory sensitivities while allowing them to enjoy their surroundings.

 • Fidgets: Sure, there will be a lot going on with trick-or-treating and sometimes our individuals on the spectrum just need a little escape.
 A few minutes with mom carrying the Halloween bucket and time with a favorite fidget can allow them the space they need to escape into a zone of comfort.